benmvp/react-workshop/08-api/README.md

 }
 ```

-`componentDidMount()` is invoked immediately after a component is mounted.
+`componentDidMount()` is invoked immediately after a component is mounted (added to the DOM).
 Initialization that requires DOM nodes or API requests to load data go here.

 We can replace the use of the `EMAILS` constant with data from the API.
 Initialize the `state` to empty (`[]`), store the result of the `fetch` call in the `App` component's `state`, and remove the `EMAILS` constant altogether: